latex3/tagging-project/documentation/wtpdf-from-latex.md

 This document shows a typical two-column document incorporating tables, figures and mathematics.

-Apart from two commands at teh start to enable tagging, and a small amount of additional markup to give alternative texts for graphics inclusion, and to specify the heading rows of tables.
+Apart from two commands at the start to enable tagging, and a small amount of additional markup to give alternative texts for graphics inclusion, and to specify the heading rows of tables.
 The document just uses standard \LaTeX\ markup that would be used in any \LaTeX\